Alan J. Pakula

-Pakula was also notable for directing his "paranoia trilogy": Klute (1971), The Parallax View (1974) and All the President's Men (1976).
+Alan Jay Pakula (/pəˈkuːlə/; April 7, 1928 – November 19, 1998) was an American film director, screenwriter, and producer.
+Associated with the New Hollywood movement, his best-known works include his critically acclaimed "paranoia trilogy": the neo-noir mystery Klute (1971), the conspiracy thriller The Parallax View (1974), and the Watergate scandal drama All the President's Men (1976).
+His other notable films included Comes a Horseman (1978), Starting Over (1979), Sophie's Choice (1982), Presumed Innocent (1990), and The Pelican Brief (1993).

+Pakula received Academy Award nominations for Best Director for All the President's Men and Best Adapted Screenplay for Sophie's Choice.
+He was also nominated for Best Picture for producing To Kill a Mockingbird (1962).
+Additionally, he was a BAFTA Award, Golden Globe Award, and Directors Guild of America Award nominee.

+Pakula's films often dealt with psychological and political themes.
+His The New York Times obituary stated Pakula made "different kinds of movies, all of them intended to entertain, but the thread connecting many of them was a style that emphasized and explored the psychology and motivations of his characters."
+He was the subject of the 2023 documentary Alan Pakula: Going for Truth.

-Early life
+Early life and education

 Pakula was born in The Bronx, New York, to Polish Jewish parents, Jeanette (née Goldstein) and Paul Pakula.
 He was educated at The Hill School in Pottstown, Pennsylvania, and Yale University, where he majored in drama.

 Career

-Pakula started his Hollywood career as an assistant in the cartoon department at Warner Bros..
+Pakula started his Hollywood career as an assistant in the cartoon department at Warner Bros.
 In 1957, he undertook his first production role for Paramount Pictures.
 In 1962, he produced To Kill a Mockingbird, for which he was nominated for an Academy Award for Best Picture.
 Pakula had a successful professional relationship as the producer of movies directed by Mockingbird director Robert Mulligan from 1957 to 1968.
 In 1969, he directed his first feature, The Sterile Cuckoo, starring Liza Minnelli.

+Paranoia trilogy

-In 1971, Pakula released the first installment of what would informally come to be known as his "paranoia trilogy".
+In 1971, Pakula released the first installment of what would informally come to be known as his "paranoia trilogy."
 Klute, the story of a relationship between a private eye (played by Donald Sutherland) and a call girl (played by Jane Fonda, who won an Oscar for her performance), was a commercial and critical success.
 This was followed in 1974 by The Parallax View starring Warren Beatty, a labyrinthine post-Watergate thriller involving political assassinations.
 The film has been noted for its experimental use of hypnotic imagery in a celebrated film-within-a-film sequence in which the protagonist is inducted into the Parallax Corporation, whose main, although secret, enterprise is domestic terrorism.

-Finally, in 1976, Pakula rounded out the "trilogy" with All the President's Men, based on the bestselling account of the Watergate scandal written by Bob Woodward and Carl Bernstein, who were played in the movie by Robert Redford and Dustin Hoffman, respectively.
-It was another commercial hit, considered by many critics and fans to be one of the best thrillers of the 1970s.
+Finally, in 1976, Pakula rounded out the "trilogy" with All the President's Men, based on the bestselling account of the Watergate scandal written by Bob Woodward and Carl Bernstein, played by Robert Redford and Dustin Hoffman, respectively.
+It was another commercial hit, considered by many critics and fans to be one of the best political thrillers of the 1970s.